emberjs/rfcs/text/router-enhancements.md

 ### Dynamic segments

-Consider an e-commerce or marketing site nuilt in Ember that wants to leverage server-side rendering with fastboot to be indexed in search engines.
+Consider an e-commerce or marketing site built in Ember that wants to leverage server-side rendering with Fastboot to be indexed in search engines.

 Search engines are smart enough to index information based on the language, but it's common practice to namespace content by language and/or country.
-Sometimes even the items displayed depeds on the region, but the page itself is identical.
+Sometimes even the items displayed depends on the region, but the page itself is identical.

 One real-world example of this is Apple's page.

-The page version for the UK is `https://www.apple.com/uk/mac`, while the spanish version is in `https://www.apple.com/es/mac`.
+The page version for the UK is `https://www.apple.com/uk/mac`, while the Spanish version is in `https://www.apple.com/es/mac`.

-So far, this route can be expressed in the current's version of the router as `/:regionCode/mac`.
+So far, this route can be expressed in the current version of the router as `/:regionCode/mac`.

 However, the US/International/Default version of the page is also available in `https://www.apple.com/mac`.
 The content and layout of the page is the same in the three routes and yet as of today, implementing